polettix/ETOOBUSY/_posts/2020-01-30-bare-bones-root-ca.md

 Also found [locally][].

-Easy to use, just 1 setup command and then only signing and certificate creation.
+Easy to use, just one setup command and then only signing and certificate creation.

-Setup:
+## Setup

 ```shell
 ./root-ca.sh create